Culture & Institutional Excellence

 Dear Dr. [name of chair],

 I hope this email finds you well!
-I am currently chairing a search committee for an Assistant Professor tenure-track hire in the Department of [your dept], and am reaching out to universities across the country who have programs that produce doctoral graduates who would be excellent candidates for our position. {If part of Cluster: This position would be one of 7 positions in a cluster hire focused on diversity, equity, and inclusion.
-We are looking to increase our curricular coverage in these areas across the college.} I’m hoping that you might be able to share the attached ad with any students who will on the job market for next year.
+I am currently chairing a search committee for an Assistant Professor tenure-track hire in the Department of [your dept], and am reaching out to universities across the country who have programs that produce doctoral graduates who would be excellent candidates for our position.
+We are looking to increase our curricular coverage in these areas across the college.} I’m hoping that you might be able to share the attached ad with any students who will be on the job market for next year.

 If you have any questions, please feel free to contact me – I appreciate your help in spreading the word about our position.